namberino/namberino.github.io/content/posts/oceangate.md

 \frac{4,000m}{10m} = 400atm
 $$

 So the OceanGate's Titan was experiencing around $400atm$ of pressure when it imploded.
+Over **400** times what we normally experience.

 It's a bit hard to put $400atm$ into perspective.
 So for reference, here's a video of a can exploding under only $1atm$ of pressure: